 - Retainer wall movement or failure

-DFW’s soil is most often the root cause of all the foundation problems we see.
+Dallas area has soil is often the root cause of all the foundation problems we see.
 Our soil contains varying levels of a clay material called Montmorillonite.
 Due to the presence of this clay, water may cause the soil to expand by as much as 30%, up to six or more inches in some areas of Dallas and Fort Worth.

 Uneven and excessive levels of moisture around the perimeter and under the house or building can create upheaval and slab-breaking force.
 Occasionally, foundation problems can begin during the construction phase due to inadequate soil compaction, poor drainage or faulty design.